 I love these.
 Every year on May 5, families fly koi nobori outside their houses as a sort of prayer that their sons will become like the carp that climbed the waterfall to become a dragon.
 These fish flags always cheer me up, but this year for some reason the public displays are particularly exuberant!

-If you’d like to see Tokyo Tower or go to Yoyogi Park the next time You’re in Tokyo, directions and maps are on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to see Tokyo Tower or go to Yoyogi Park the next time You’re in Tokyo, visit my website, The Tokyo Guide I Wish I’d Had.

 •